-Furthermore, a traffic violation can be considered a class 1 or 2 misdemeanor in Colorado.
+A traffic violation can be considered a class 1 or 2 misdemeanor in Colorado.
 Misdemeanors will be recorded on your criminal record and can include incarceration as part of any sentencing requirements.
-In other words, you need to be ready to defend yourself from a traffic offense charge, and our attorneys can help.
+In other words, you need to be ready to defend yourself from a traffic offense charge, and our Denver traffic ticket lawyers can help.

 Examples of Traffic Infractions in Colorado